Use cases

 For stores also exploring other helpdesks, our Gorgias vs Zendesk comparison covers how Gorgias stacks up against another major player.

-2. Automation and AI capabilities
+AI capabilities

 Both Intercom and Gorgias talk a lot about AI.
 The real difference is where the automation stops, and what happens when the AI needs to actually do something inside your store.